kev-pinto-cts/cloud_sql_multi_region_failover/README.md

-# Connecting to Cloud SQL - Postgres
+# Cloud SQL Multi Region Failover and Failback
 ![Normal Operations](readme_images/normal_ops.png)
 The Following Scripts are to be used for Cloud SQL Failover This assumes that there already is a CloudSQL instance in Region1 with a Read Replica in Region2.